Yunqing-Jia/JMOI_2505C/README.md

 ### 🔢 Encryption Types

-You can switch encryption modes using the encrypt option:
+You can switch encryption types using the encrypt option:

 | `encrypt` | Effect                         | Appearance Example       |
 |-----------|--------------------------------|--------------------------|